ICEFIR/docker-anaconda3-jupyter/README.md

 Note if jupyter_password environment is set to empty string, previous record will be kept (assuming containers were not removed).
-To disable and remove password, set env variable disable_password to 1 and restart the image `export disable_password=1 && docker-compose stop && docker-compose up -d`
+To disable and remove password, set env variable disable_password to 1 and restart the image `export disable_password=1 && docker-compose stop && docker-compose start`

 You can modify settings base url, ports in the docker-compose